Piper auritum

-Piper auritum is an aromatic culinary herb in the pepper family Piperaceae, which grows and is endemic to tropical Central America.
-Common names include hoja santa (sacred leaf), yerba santa, hierba santa, Mexican pepperleaf, acuyo, tlanepa, anisillo, root beer plant, Vera Cruz pepper and sacred pepper.
+Piper auritum is an aromatic culinary herb in the pepper family Piperaceae, which grows in and is endemic to tropical Central America.
+Common names include hoja santa (sacred leaf), yerba santa, hierba santa, Mexican pepperleaf, acuyo, tlanepa, anisillo, root beer plant, Vera Cruz pepper, sacred pepper, and juniapa.

 Description

 It is a perennial herbaceous plant up to 6 m in height with heart-shaped velvety leaves.
 The leaves can reach up to 30 cm or more in size.
 The flowers are in simple white spikes containing myriads of tiny florets which rise above the foliage like candles.

 The entire plant is said to have the fragrance of Sassafras.
 The complex flavor is not so easily described; it has been compared to eucalyptus, licorice, sassafras, anise, nutmeg, mint, tarragon, and black pepper.
 The flavor is stronger in the young stems and veins.

 Chemistry

 The leaf oil of Piper auritum contains a relatively high concentration of hepatotoxic safrole, around 70%.
 A few of the other 40 constituents occurring in minor quantities were α-thujene, α-pinene, camphene, β-pinene, myrcene, and limonene.